FROM: MS. PATTERSON

 Each student receives a year's subscription to Science World Magazine.
 The magazines are handed out in class and students will have assignments from this resource.

-Following is the planned couse overview for this year.
+Following is the planned course overview for this year.
 Due to the unpredictability of certain aspects of the school year, i.e. weather, schedule changes, added field trips etc., not all the topics may be covered as originally anticipated.

 Students will continue their study of the characteristics of living organisms.
 Topics covered will be heredity and genetics, and adaptations and mutations and their relevance to the theory of evolution and natural selection.
 Students will also compare asexual and sexual reproduction.
 Students will make DNA models and learn about protein synthesis.
 They will compare the processes of mitosis and meiosis.
 The year concludes with a look at how Earth and its biodiversity have influenced each other over the course of billions of years.
+During the spring trimester, students will participate in a day-long field trip to study the watershed of Catawba Valley.